| read time 6 minute read | Topic Product Information Management

 3. Take multiple angles of the same product

 When customers are physically in a brick-and-mortar shop, they pick up a product and turn it around at different angles to see the product in full.
-This is an experience they crave in the online shopping space, and the way to provide it for them is through multiple angle shots of the same product.
-That means taking photos of the back, front, top, bottom, and all sides.
-For example, if you’re selling clothing items, you want to capture a 360-degree view with details from all angles.
+This is an experience they crave in the online shopping space, and the way to provide it for them is through multiple-angle shots of the same product.

-Fashion brand, Negative Underwear excels in taking shots from multiple angles.
+Fashion brand Negative Underwear excels in taking shots from multiple angles.

 Negative Underwear Brand Images